-A number of commenters [1, pages 2, 7] [2, page 2] [3, pages 2, 3] have claimed that DSRC is “outdated” and as a consequence has not been deployed which is simply not the case.
-First, DSRC is based on the IEEE Std 802.11-2016 OCB operation, and therefore is built using up to date WLAN modules that are in all phones and laptops today.
+A number of commenters [1, pages 2, 7] [2, page 2] [3, pages 2, 3] have claimed that DSRC is “outdated” and as a consequence has not been deployed.
+That is simply not the case.
+First, DSRC is based on the IEEE Std 802.11-2016 OCB operation, and therefore can be built using modern WLAN modules as in phones and laptops today.
 Secondly, the U.S. Department of Transportation (DOT) in their comments of March 9, 2020 [4] state that “Currently, over 123 sites across the Nation are putting the 5.9 GHz band into use.
-This number grew from 87 sites in June 2019.” including the large number of ITS safety and ITS efficiency services deployed today in the Connected Vehicle Pilot programs in New York City, Tampa, FL, Wyoming, and Columbus, Ohio [5].
-Thus, not only is DSRC a state-of-the-art technology, it has been and continues to be deployed for ITS safety and ITS efficiency services around the world.
-Furthermore, DSRC is being enhanced by the IEEE P802.11bd project.
+This number grew from 87 sites in June 2019.”
+This includes the large number of ITS safety and ITS efficiency services deployed today in the Connected Vehicle Pilot programs in New York City, Tampa, FL, Wyoming, and Columbus, Ohio [5].
+DSRC a state-of-the-art technology that has been and continues to be deployed for ITS safety and ITS efficiency services around the world.
+Furthermore, DSRC is the basis of enhancements under development in the IEEE P802.11bd project.

 Spectrum needed for ITS

-While several commenters wrote in favor of retaining the 75 MHz for ITS safety and efficiency services, there were also several commenters that spoke in favor of the proposed reallocation.
+While several commenters wrote in favor of retaining the 75 MHz for ITS safety and efficiency services, others wrote in favor of the proposed reallocation.
 Of those that spoke in favor of retaining 75 MHz for ITS, some indicated a tolerance for C-V2X in a 20 MHz portion of that 75 MHz band.
 First, IEEE 802 cautions not to infer from such comments a support for C-V2X in a reduced bandwidth ITS band.
 Second, from a technical perspective, the considerations of which V2X technologies should be permitted in the ITS band are different for a 75 MHz ITS band than for a reduced bandwidth ITS band (e.g. for 30 MHz as the NPRM proposes).
-In a 75 MHz ITS band, concerns about same-channel evolution and spectral efficiency are reduced.
-In a 30 MHz ITS band, same-channel evolution and spectral efficiency of the entire 30 MHz band become imperative.
+In a 30 MHz ITS band, same-channel evolution and spectral efficiency become imperative.
 IEEE 802 stresses that DSRC has advantages over LTE V2X with respect to both same-channel evolution and spectral efficiency.

 The next generation IEEE Std 802.11 technology being developed in the IEEE P802.11bd amendment is intended to provide a seamless evolution path from DSRC in the 5.9 GHz ITS band.
-Any consideration of the rules governing use of the 5.9 GHz band must recognize the value that DSRC and IEEE P802.11bd can operate together in the same ITS channels and can coexist, share resources and do not interfere with each other.
-This coexistence and ability to share resources even extend to the introduction of advanced features such as 20 MHz bandwidth operation, which is currently being developed in the IEEE 802.11bd project.
+Any consideration of the rules governing use of the 5.9 GHz band must recognize that DSRC and IEEE P802.11bd can operate together in the same ITS channels and can coexist and share resources without interfering with each other.
+This coexistence and resource sharing even extends to the introduction of advanced features such as 20 MHz bandwidth operation, which is currently being developed in the IEEE 802.11bd project.

 DSRC and C-V2X